 As the filter does its job, you’ll get fresh coffee in the container of your choice.
 You’ll be enjoying your coffee in no time!

 Pro Tip: You can pour cowboy coffee through a filter to make sure no grounds slip into your cup.
 This way you get a little bit more brew time on your grounds for a richer taste.

 If you have none of the products we’ve suggested and don’t want to invest in them, just make instant coffee.
 It may not taste the best, but it gets the job done.

 Instant coffee only requires water, a mug, and a powdered coffee drink.
 Simply put the powder in your cup, add hot water, and stir.
 Make as little or as much as you’d like, and you’re ready to face the day.

-- DELICIOUS FLAVOR: Medium roast, well balanced, smooth bodied with...
+- DELICIOUS FLAVOR: Well balanced, smooth bodied with notes of...

 We honestly keep a couple of these packets on hand for emergencies, crazy travel days, or for a quick iced coffee on a hot day!
 Never hurts to be prepared, and a cup of instant coffee just might be better than going without.

 All Great Adventures Start With A Great Cup Of Coffee

 Coffee is one of those things that tastes even better when you’ve spent the night in the great outdoors.
 Gathering around a morning fire with friends and a hot beverage can be among the best ways to start your day.